viktorzhabskyi/art-gallery/README.md

 ## Deployment

+**Important:** Do not modify the code.
+The code is written correctly, and your task is to deploy it to fulfill the project requirements.
+Therefore, there is no need to add or rewrite code as it is already functional.

 ### Backend Services
 - Deploy the backend (backend_rds, backend_redis) services using ECS as specified in the architecture diagram.